linux-system-roles/sudo/README.md

 Type: `bool`

+### sudo_check_if_configured

+This variable provides semantic check of already configured sudoers in case ansible setup is not needed and it is skipped.

+Default: `true`

+Type: `bool`

 ### sudo_remove_unauthorized_included_files

 ***Dangerous!*** Setting this to `true` removes each existing sudoers file in the `include_directories` dictionary that are not defined in the`sudo_sudoers_files` variable.